-- 1. Review the financial statements and oversee the financial reporting process to ensure the balance, transparency and integrity of published financial information. - 2.
-Review the effectiveness of the Group's financial controls, internal controls and risk management system. - 3.
-Review the work of the Risk Management Committee. - laws and regulations affecting financial reporting.

-- 5. Develop and review the Company's policies and practices on corporate governance and make recommendations to the Board. - 6.
+- Review the financial statements and oversee the financial reporting process to ensure the balance, transparency and integrity of published financial information. - 2.
+Review the effectiveness of the Group's financial controls, - internal controls and risk management systems. - 2 Poviow the work of the Pick Management Committee - 3.
+Review the work of the Risk Management Committee. - 4.
+Review the work of the Sustainability Management Committee. - Review the Group's process of monitoring compliance with the laws and regulations affecting financial reporting. - 6.
+Develop and review the Company's policies and practices on corporate governance and make recommendations to the Board. - 7.
 Review the independent audit process and the effectiveness of the risk management and internal audit function.

-The Audit Committee held four meetings during the year, all of which were joined by representatives of the Company's external auditor.
-Its work included:
+The Audit Committee held four meetings during the year, all of which were joined by representatives of the Company's external auditor, and the work undertaken included the following:

-- review and discussion of the external auditor's Audit Committee Report in respect of the 2018 full year audit and the 2019 interim review; - review of the 2018 Annual Report and accounts and the 2019 interim report and accounts with a recommendation to the Board for approval; - review of the Risk Management Committee reports including the internal audit work plan for 2019 and the testing results and the effectiveness of the risk management and internal control systems of the Group; - deep-dive review of the Group's operational areas including the procedures and risks of the inward charter of vessels and loading and discharge operations at ports; - review of the adequacy of the Group's marine related and other insurance covers; and - review of the adequacy of resources, staff qualifications and experience, training programmes and budget of the accounting, internal audit and financial reporting function.
+- review and discussion of the external auditor's Audit Committee Report in respect of the 2019 full year audit and the 2020 interim review and the audit strategy memorandum; - review of the 2019 Annual Report and accounts and the 2020 interim report and accounts with a recommendation to the Board for approval; - review of the Risk Management Committee reports including the internal audit work plan for 2020 and the testing results and the effectiveness of the risk management and internal control systems of the Group; - review of the proposed changes to the terms of reference of the Audit Committee with a recommendation to the Board for approval; - review of the adequacy of resources, staff qualifications and experience, training programmes and budget of the accounting, internal audit and financial reporting function; - approval of the terms of reference of the Sustainability Management Committee; - review of the Sustainability Management Committee report, in particular the appropriateness of the environmental KPI targets; and - review of the adequacy of the Group's marine related and other insurance covers.